Mikejo5000/vsts-docs-pr/docs/work/scrum/task-board.md

 Team members should strive to answer their questions quickly and concisely.
 For example:

-<blockquote style="font-size: 13px">*"Yesterday, I updated the class to reflect the new data element that we pull from the database, and I got it to appear in the interface.
+>*"Yesterday, I updated the class to reflect the new data element that we pull from the database, and I got it to appear in the interface.
 This task is complete.
 Today, I will ensure that the new data element is correctly calculating with the stored procedure and the other data elements in the table.
 I believe I will accomplish this task today.
 I will need someone to review my calculations.
-I have no impediments or blocking issues."*   </blockquote>
+I have no impediments or blocking issues."*

 This response conveys what was accomplished, what will be accomplished, and that the team member would like some help looking at the code.

 Contrast with this next example:

-<blockquote style="font-size: 13px">*"Yesterday, I worked on the class, and it works.
+>*"Yesterday, I worked on the class, and it works.
 Today, I will work on the interface.
-No blocking issues."*   </blockquote>
+No blocking issues."*

 Here, the team member doesn't provide enough detail about what class they worked on nor which interface components they'll complete.
 In fact, the word accomplished never came up.